-Rab McClure, Dr. Rola Al-Soubaihi, Erzum Naqvi, Dr. Khaled Saoud, Levi Hammett, Mohammad Suleiman, Dr. Haithem El-Hammali, Ryan Browning, Dr. Giovanni Innella Chrysalis is designed to inhale and exhale, a machine that cleans the air.
+Rab McClure, Rola Al-Soubaihi, Erzum Naqvi, Dr. Khaled Saoud, Levi Hammett, Mohammad Suleiman, Dr. Haithem El-Hammali, Ryan Browning, Dr. Giovanni Innella Chrysalis is designed to inhale and exhale, a machine that cleans the air.
 With its top half held rigid and suspended from above, its kinetic bottom half cycles up and down-concentric rings of air-tight fabric.
 As the rings fall, they expand the internal volume, drawing air in through one-way valves.
-After inhaling, internal motors lift the rings, pushing air out through layers of materials designed to capture, transform or neutralize unwanted airborne gases, toxins, particulates, and bacteria.
+After inhaling, internal motors lift the rings, pushing air out through layers of materials designed to capture, transform or neutralize unwanted airborne gases, toxins, particulates and bacteria.
 An audible rush of air and snap of fabric signal freshness, giving the sculpture a sentient physical presence.

-DISCURSIVE INSTRUMENTATION OF URBAN RHYTHMS
+DISCURSIVE INSTRUMENTATION

-Shankar Padmanabhan, Dana El Ladki, Hagar Allam, Hira Nisar Qatar's urban spaces represent a cultural terrain made up of movement and migration.
+Shankar Padmanabhan, Dana El Ladki, Hagar Allam, Hira Nisar

+Qatar's urban spaces represent a cultural terrain made up of movement and migration.
 This terrain embraces modernity and technology, accommodating diverse cultural diasporas.
-Discursive Instrumentation brings this cultural environment to life by reproducing the soundscape of Doha.
-The project is an ensemble of three instruments, each representing a key feature of the urban environment: The Body, The Worker, and The City.
-The Body represents infrastructure.
-The Worker represents the individual.
-The City represents movement.
+"Discursive Instrumentation" brings this cultural environment to life by reproducing the soundscape of Doha.
+The instrument "The Body" represents infrastructure through vertical harmonic arrangement.
+"The Worker" represents the individual through linear polyphony.
+"The City" represents movement through beat and vibration.
 A visitor interacting with each part of the installation comes across the familiar and unfamiliar.
-When the three are played together, the resulting soundscape creates something completely new.
+Yet, when combined together, the resulting soundscape creates something completely new.